cpschofield/serverless-boilerplate-api/README.md

 ## To Do Tasks

-- Need to implement a more rigorous error handling capability
-- Clean up all the code generally
 - Implement test cases
 - Add default env variables in case they are undefined
 - Current implementation of babel --watch is inelegant